mangabe16/lexos/doc_src/docs/user_guide/loading_texts.md

 The `DataLoader` class is designed for structured data files such as CSVs, JSON, or Excel files.

 !!! note
-    Both of these loaders inherit from an abstract `BaseLoader` abstract class, which defines the common features and methods that all loaders should implement.
+    Both of these loaders inherit from a `BaseLoader` abstract class, which defines the common features and methods that all loaders should implement.
 This allows for a consistent interface if you decide to build a custom loader for a data format not currently handled by the existing loaders.

 For practice using the Lexos `io` module, see the <a href="https://scottkleinman.github.io/lexos/tutorials/loading_texts.ipynb" target="_blank">Loading Texts tutorial</a>.